To make sure all aspects of medieval research are covered as evenly as possible, the IMC divides its programming into 39 strands.

 Co-ordinator: Catherine A. M. Clarke, University of London

 This strand aims to incorporate work on all aspects of Anglo-Saxon culture in its broadest sense.
 Papers and sessions in this strand can consider any point of time from the first arrival of Anglo-Saxons in the British Isles up to the Norman Conquest and beyond, including medievalist re-interpretations of the Anglo-Saxon period in modern cultures.
 The geographical spread of the strand includes Anglo-Saxon England, the kingdoms which border it, and the regions overseas with which it had connections.

-In terms of topics and approaches, the strand is designed to accommodate work within and beyond the disciplines.
+The strand is designed to accommodate work within and beyond the disciplines.
 This includes single-disciplinary work from the full range of relevant disciplines, including social, ecclesiastical, economic, and political history, Old English and Anglo-Latin literature, theology, linguistics, art history, architecture, archaeology and material culture, codicology, and palaeography.
-Interdisciplinary work which cuts across and synthesises more than one disciplinary approach is especially welcome, as is work on broad themes current in Anglo-Saxon scholarship, such as identities, space, cultural transmission and connections.
+Interdisciplinary work which cuts across and synthesises more than one disciplinary approach is especially welcome, as is work on broad themes (and especially newly-emerging themes) in Anglo-Saxon scholarship, and practice-led or creative research.